Apurv3377/wise21/Embedded_Systems/Assignment/answers.md

 Thus the private key for Alice = PRk = (d, n) = (29, 91)

 ```
+**- Bob wants to send Alice the message “topsecret” as encrypted.
+Encode the letters by their position in the alphabet (e.g., the letter "a" is represented by the number 1) and compute the ciphertext for each character of the message.**

 If Bob wants to send a message to Alice, He will use the public key of Alice to encode the Message: